 Father Sopoćko spread devotion to the ‘Divine Mercy’, which spread rapidly throughout the world.
 There was some opposition just before the Second Vatican Council, perhaps due to an imperfect translation and a misunderstanding of some of the limits of how far God’s mercy would extend, but Pope John Paul II, always a devotee as a bishop and cardinal, took things under his own pastoral direction, and instituted the Second Sunday of Easter as ‘Divine Mercy Sunday’ in the Jubilee year 2000.
 He himself was to pass into eternity of the same feast two years hence, and it was also the feast on which, in 2011 and 2014 he himself would, respectively, be beatified and canonized.

-Saint Faustina exhorted us all to avail ourselves of the Divine Mercy, now open wide to receive as many souls as respond to God’s grace.
+Saint Faustina exhorted us all to avail ourselves of the Divine Mercy, now open wide to receive as many souls as respond to God’s grace, before it’s too late – either at the end of their lives, or the end of time and history itself.
 As she said, we pray the Chaplet – and, we might add, the Rosary, at Mass – to obtain mercy, to trust in Christ’s mercy, and to show mercy to others.
 What graces await those who immerse themselves in God’s infinite mercy will only be known in eternity – and the only limits to that mercy are the ones we ourselves place upon it, or, more to the point, Him.

 All Christ desires is our faith, our trust and our love.
 It is with these small treasures that He will give us, in return, an infinite and eternal reward in the beatitude of His own overflowing Life.